bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Hide, Show, Toggle Boxes" alt="Hide, Show, Toggle Boxes." />

-Let&apos;s see what that does.
+<p>Let&apos;s see what that does.
 There we go.
-You can see that you can affect the speed there.
+You can see that you can affect
+the speed there.</p>

 <h3>Start Files: jQuery Animation</h3>